Rainbow Round Table: 1986–2019: Expanding to GLBT

 The group became the Gay and Lesbian Task Force (GLTF) in 1986.
 American Libraries featured the group on the cover of its July/August 1992 issue, drawing both criticism and praise from the library world.
 Some critiqued the cover as being "in poor taste" and accused the magazine of "glorifying homosexuality", while others voiced support of the editorial decision.
 Christine Williams, who wrote an essay about the controversy surrounding the cover, concluded that in the mid-90s, the library world was "not an especially welcoming place to gays and lesbians."

-The group became the Gay, Lesbian, and Bisexual Task Force (GLBTF) in 1995, then the Gay, Lesbian, Bisexual, and Transgender Round Table (GLBTRT) in 1999, a name change that endured for twenty years.
+The group became the Gay, Lesbian, and Bisexual Task Force (GLBTF) in 1995, then the Gay, Lesbian, Bisexual, Transgender Round Table (GLBTRT) in 1999, a name change that endured for twenty years.
+The task force was approved to become a round table by a unanimous vote of the ALA council.